data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 We have just encountered an extremely common problem in education data!
 Neither the number of columns nor the column names match.
-This is a problem because - with different column names - we won't be able to combine the datasets in a later step.
+This is a problem because---with different column names---we won't be able to combine the datasets in a later step.
 As we can see, when we try, `bind_rows()` returns a dataset with 100 columns, instead of the expected 50.